salpharre/Daily-Planner/README.md

 * A switch to switch between am/pm and 24 hr format

-* A drop down menu to choose a date
+* A drop down menu to choose a calendar date